cs124/pa0-jupyter-tutorial/platform/MacOS.md

     that's entirely normal.

     - You may get an error that says "not all packages could be found upstream".
-      This usually happens because the packages we use in this class might not have native binaries for Apple Silicon Macs.
-To fix this issue, we will tell Conda to use osx64 versions of these packages.
+      This happens because the package versions we use in this class do not have native binaries for Apple Silicon Macs.
+To fix this issue, we will tell Conda to use osx64 (Intel) versions of these packages.

           CONDA_SUBDIR=osx-64 conda env create -f environment.yml
           conda activate cs124